No ICE - Govt Resources

 City officials priority is stopping the purchase by urging the property owner not to sell it to the government for this purpose.
 News article.

-Letters & Statements —
+Resolutions & Letters —

 Merrimack, NH